lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level2/polymer-in-water.rst

 Extract the radial distribution function
 ----------------------------------------

-..  container:: justify

 Extract the radial distribution functions (RDF or :math:`g(r)`) between the oxygen atom of the water molecules and the oxygen atom from the PEG molecule.
 Compare the rdf before and after the force is applied to the PEG.

 .. figure:: ../figures/level2/polymer-in-water/RDF-dark.png
     :alt: RDF g(r) for water and peg